Church of San Agustín, Lima

+Since its foundation, it has been run by the Augustinian friars, and belongs to the Province of Our Lady of Grace of Peru.
+A square of the same name is located across the street.

 History

 Its construction occupies the same place since its foundation, which occurred in 1573, has been rebuilt several times due to earthquakes that occurred in Lima, and also because of the extensions and the rugged Peruvian political life.
 One of the biggest events was the rebuilding of the church after the devastating 1746 Lima-Callao earthquake that left damage to the structure and resulted in a restoration in 1751 of it.

 In 1908 the tower was demolished.